vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

   again, we start draining the buffered queries, with a concurrency as indicated by the `-buffer_drain_concurrency` parameter.
   * When the buffer is drained, the buffering is complete.
-We maintain a timer based on `-buffer_min_time_between_failovers` to make sure we do not buffer again if another failover starts within that period.
+We maintain a timer based on `-buffer_min_time_between_fail overs` to make sure we do not buffer again if another fail over starts within that period.

 ## What the application sees

-When buffering executes as expected the application will see a pause in their querry processing.
-Each connection making a querry will consume a slot in the `buffer_size` and will be paused for the duration of `buffer_window` before errors are returned.
-Once the PRS event completes, the buffer will begin to drain at a concurrency set by the `buffer_drain_concurrency` value; a countdown timer will start set by `buffer_min_time_between_failovers`.
+When buffering executes as expected the application will see a pause in their query processing.
+Each query will consume a slot from the configured `buffer_size` and will be paused for the duration of `buffer_window` before errors are returned.
+Once the failover event completes, the buffer will begin to drain at a concurrency set by the `buffer_drain_concurrency` value.
+Next a countdown timer will start set by `buffer_min_time_between_failover`.
 During this period any future buffers will be disabled.
-Once the `buffer_min_time_between_failovers` timer expires, buffering will be enabled once again.
+Once the `buffer_min_time_between_failover` timer expires, buffering will be enabled once again.

 ## Potential Errors